osvein/json-stdio/README.md

 `type` member set to an **enum json_type** enumeral representing the type of the next token, or `json_type_eof` if the stream is at end-of-file or a read error occurs.
-If the token is a JSON number value token, it is converted to a **json_number** and stored in the `data.num` member.
+If the token is a JSON number value token, it is converted to a **json_number** using the `scanf` format the `JSON_NUMBER_FORMAT` macro expands to, and stored in the `data.num` member.
 If the token is a JSON string value token, the next character of the string is stored in the `data.c` member.
 Any JSON character escape sequence is converted.